carbon-language/carbon-lang/llvm/docs/MIRLangRef.rst

 - The target-specific ``MachineConstantPoolValue`` subclasses (in the ARM and SystemZ backends) aren't serialized at the moment.

-- The ``MCSymbol`` machine operands are only printed, they can't be parsed.
+- The ``MCSymbol`` machine operands don't support temporary or local symbols.

 - A lot of the state in ``MachineModuleInfo`` isn't serialized - only the CFI instructions and the variable debug information from MMI is serialized right